nagaraju-inturi/Informixgres/README.md

 ```

-### All queries by JDBC or ODBC clients fail with "Prestogres doesn't support extended query"
+### All queries by JDBC or ODBC clients fail with "Informixgres doesn't support extended query"

 PostgreSQL has 2 protocols to run a query: simple query and extended query.

 Extended query is a new protocol to support prepared statements (server-side prepared statements).
-Prestogres supports only simple query.
+Informixgres supports only simple query.

 Fortunately, JDBC and ODBC clients implement prepared statements at client-side to be complatible with old PostgreSQL.
 You need to disable server-side prepared statements and enable the client-side implementation.